hydro-giub/hydroBE/README.md

 ?hydroBE
 ```

 or simply download the repo and install from source.
-Please note that the package depends on the {gdata} and {raster} package.